-EE providers convert the sales data collected from their midstream and upstream partners into an estimate of the number of MW of energy consumption that results from the product's use.
-Most EE MW are not directly measured.
-Savings are calculated based on an assumed installation rate and assumed usage level, compared to the assumed electricity usage of the default.
-The inputs to these calculations are based on assumptions and observations over very limited periods and with limited data samples.
-EE providers do not generally provide evidence that they meet the statistical significance requirements of the PJM Market Rules.
+EE providers convert the sales data collected from their midstream and upstream partners into an estimate of the number of MW of energy consumption that, based on unsupported assumptions, would result from the product's asserted use.
+The same approach is used for the other products and projects.
+Such EE MW are not directly measured.
+Savings are calculated based on an assumed installation rate and assumed usage level, compared to the assumed electricity usage of the assumed default.
+The inputs to these calculations are based on assumptions, outdated industry publications, and inferences from limited data samples.
+EE providers do not generally provide evidence that they meet the statistical significance requirements of the PJM Market Rules.22 The reported Nominated EE Value and Capacity Performance value must achieve at least a 10 percent relative precision at a one-tailed 90 percent confidence level.23 EE provider's savings calculations using stipulated values do not meet and cannot meet this requirement.
+Stipulated values refers to values used in calculations that are derived from TRMs or other reference materials rather than from EE providers directly measuring their own customers.
+Given the absence of robust actual measurement of the nominated projects, the Reports do not and cannot demonstrate that the claimed savings meet this tariff statistical test requirement.
+The EE providers use combinations of surveys and stipulated values from dated, inapplicable or non-PJM resources, whose underlying statistical methods are often unknown, to claim to meet this requirement.
 Many EE providers rely on usage assumptions from industry publications rather than from primary data collected from measurements of their own customers.
-A commonly referenced document in supporting Measurement & Verification reports is the Maryland/Mid-Atlantic Technical Reference Manual (TRM) facilitated and managed by Northeast Energy Efficiency Partnerships, a 501 (c)(3) non-profit organization funded by various advocacy groups and the federal government.
-While this manual focuses on a geographic region included in PJM's service territory, EE Providers can and do use assumptions based on installations in locations outside of PJM's service territory.
-The technical reference manuals (TRM) referenced by EE providers are often several years old and are unlikely to include the actual current baseline conditions that should be used for valuation of projects.
-Given the development cycle, the data underlying the TRM lags the
+A commonly referenced document in supporting Post Installation Measurement & Verification reports is the Maryland/Mid-Atlantic Technical Reference Manual (TRM) facilitated and managed by Northeast Energy Efficiency Partnerships, a 501 (c)(3) non-profit organization funded by various EE industry advocacy groups and the federal government.24 25 While this manual focuses on a geographic region that is part of PJM's service territory, EE Providers can and do also use assumptions based on installations in locations outside of PJM's service territory or outside the area referenced by the TRM.
+The technical reference manuals (TRM) referenced by EE providers are at least several years old and therefore do not include the actual current baseline conditions that should be used for the valuation of projects.
+Given the TRM development cycle, the data underlying the TRM lags the publishing date by several years.
+Of TRMs frequently referenced by EE providers, the Maryland/Mid-Atlantic TRM was published in 2020, the Pennsylvania TRM in 2024 and